fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9b.md

 TypeScript natively supports multiple types including <i>number</i>, <i>string</i> and  <i>Array</i>.
 See the comprehensive list [here](https://www.typescriptlang.org/docs/handbook/basic-types.html).
 More complex custom types can also be created.

-The first two parameters of our function are of the type [number](http://www.typescriptlang.org/docs/handbook/basic-types.html#number) and the last is a [string](http://www.typescriptlang.org/docs/handbook/basic-types.html#string):
+The first two parameters of our function are the number and the string [primitives](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html#the-primitives-string-number-and-boolean):

 ```js
 const multiplicator = (a: number, b: number, printText: string) => {